plizkinzmey/remote-transmission-client-go/docs/user-guide.md

 1. Click the "+" button in the header
 2. Select the "File" tab
-3. Click "Choose File" and select a torrent file from your computer
+3. Click the file drop area or drag a .torrent file into it
 4. Select a download directory
 5. Click "Add Torrent"

 You can also add torrent files by dragging them onto the application window or by opening .torrent files with the application from Finder.

-### Viewing Torrent Details

-To view detailed information about a torrent:

-1. Click on a torrent in the torrent list
-2. This will open a detailed view showing:
-   - General information (size, progress, ratio, etc.)
-   - File list with individual file progress
-   - Peer information

 ### Selecting Files to Download

-If you don't want to download all files in a torrent:
+To select which files to download within a torrent:

-1. Click on a torrent to view its details
+1. In the torrent card, click the folder icon button
-2. In the "Files" tab, you will see a list of all files in the torrent
+2. In the opened file view, you'll see all files in the torrent
-3. Uncheck the files you don't want to download
+3. Use the checkboxes to select or deselect files you want to download
-4. Click "Apply Changes"
+4. Changes are applied automatically

 ### Managing Download Location

 To manage your download locations:

-1. When adding a torrent, click the dropdown next to the download directory field
+1. When adding a torrent, use the dropdown next to the download directory field
 2. You can select from previously used directories or enter a new one
-3. The application remembers your recent download locations for quick access
+3. To enter a custom path, click "Enter Custom Path"
+4. To remove a saved path, click the trash icon next to it in the dropdown

 ## Torrent Operations